-We run a number of very successful business partnerships with DHL including the flagship programme ‘Look into Logistics’ at the Weston Favell Academy.
+We run a number of very successful business partnerships with DHL including the flagship programme ‘Look into Logistics’ at most of our academies.
 This three-year scheme is aimed at developing apprentices for the future.
-Thirty-six Year 10 pupils are enrolled onto this innovative and heavily over-subscribed project each year and they attend a five-day ‘apprentice style’ OBT course in Aberdovey.
-Later elements of the programme for Year 11 and Year 12 students include visits to DHL sites, work experience, mentoring support and an interview for an apprenticeship.
-We also run a joint DHL mentoring programme for seven of our secondary academies each November.
+Year 10 have the opportunity to apply for this innovative and heavily over-subscribed project each year and they attend a challenging five-day Outward Bound Trust course in Aberdovey supported by DHL mentors.
+Later elements of the programme for students include visits to DHL sites, employability workshops, CV and interview support as well as a potential interview for an apprenticeship.

 Our legal advisers run a ‘MoreLaw’ mentoring programme for the Nottingham Academy, the Nottingham Girls’ Academy and the Weston Favell Academy ‘A-level’ Law students.
 Up to 12 students from each academy are selected each year.
 They receive a great insight into the legal system and are able to see civil hearings and disputes, develop their debating and legal skills and also visit the local criminal courts.
 The scheme concludes with a work experience placement at the firm and a fully-funded visit to the Royal Courts of Justice and Inns of Court in London.
 Browne Jacobson, have also recently launched an apprenticeship scheme for aspiring lawyers with six places on offer each year in Nottingham

 GAT is proud to work with Capital One to offer opportunities to pupils in two key areas:

 - Financial and digital literacy